 That mantra, which has become a common norm in Argentine criticism, reviews, and internet speculative thought, is the product of the not inconsiderable wit of Mark Fisher , with whom I, personally, have never had any sympathy.
 I've never gotten along very well with suicidal philosophers.
 Beyond the sympathy of the suffocating, dead-end aura of that kind of work, it's a manifestation of a constitutive dissatisfaction incompatible with being alive .

 I understand the pessimistic vision, the critique of capitalism, but projects of personal self-destruction don't interest me personally.
 Still, Fisher has many redeeming qualities if you read them with enthusiasm.
-I highlight from this way of seeing the world the concept of hauntology , which is interesting and permeates much of his work.
+From this worldview, I highlight the concept of hauntology , which is interesting and permeates much of his work.
 Fisher takesDerrida 's conceptand applies it to pop culture, where he points to a " cultural melancholy " in which we continue to recycle forms from the past because we have lost the ability to imagine radically different futures.

 For Fisher , the future is completely blocked by capitalist thinking, which can only repeat what has already been thought and turn culture into a money-making machine based on the exploitation of nostalgia .
 Nostalgia for a lost world, but also for a future that will never happen as long as we are trapped in a constant repetition of the present.